Will the Election Impact the EV Tax Credit?

 Of course, what eventually happens with the credit will also depend on the balance of power in the U.S. Congress.

 Kamala Harris.
-While the Harris campaign has not directly commented on the EV tax credit, the Biden-Harris administration enacted the Inflation Reduction Act.
-So, if elected, Harris would likely continue to invest in infrastructure (like EV charging stations) and research and development for electric vehicle technologies.
+The Biden-Harris administration enacted the Inflation Reduction Act.
+So, Harris would have continued to invest in infrastructure (like EV charging stations) and research and development for electric vehicle technologies.

 Tesla

-Additionally, Donald Trump has said that if re-elected, he would consider hiring Elon Musk, whose company Tesla is a leading producer of EVs in the U.S., as a White House advisor.
-During a speech in New York, Trump introduced the concept of a "government efficiency commission" he says would be led by Musk.
+Additionally, Donald Trump has said he would hire Elon Musk, whose company Tesla is a leading producer of EVs in the U.S., as a White House advisor.
+During a campaign speech in New York, Trump introduced the concept of a "government efficiency commission" he says would be led by Musk.

 The announcement came as Trump pledged to cut the corporate tax rate to 15% for companies making products in the U.S.